US attorney: Investigation into VA deaths a ‘top priority’

 CHARLESTON, W.Va.
-(AP) - A U.S attorney is confirming that federal authorities are investigating suspicious deaths at a Veterans Affairs hospital in West Virginia, as more federal officials demand answers.
+(AP) - Demand for answers escalated as federal officials promised Friday to conduct a sweeping investigation into suspicious deaths at a Veterans Affairs hospital in West Virginia.

-Sen. Joe Manchin and VA Secretary Robert Wilkie have called for an expedited investigation of up to 11 suspicious deaths at the facility in Clarksburg.
-At least two have been classified as homicides.
+U.S Attorney Bill Powell confirmed that his office is involved in an “ongoing and comprehensive federal criminal investigation” into the deaths of up to 11 patients at the Louis A. Johnson VA Medical Center in Clarksburg.
+At least two of the deaths have been ruled homicides, according to attorneys representing families of men who died.

-U.S. Attorney Bill Powell said in a statement on Friday that the “ongoing and comprehensive federal criminal investigation” into the deaths of some patients at the Louis A. Johnson VA Medical Center began as soon as potential criminal activity was discovered and is a top priority.
+Powell called the investigation a “top priority” and said the investigation began as soon as potential criminal activity was discovered.

-Powell said he understands the call for a speedy resolution.
-He declined to comment further to protect the integrity of the investigation.
+“We fully understand the desire for a speedy resolution and need for closure,” Powell said.
+“The VA will continue to coordinate with the affected families, but in order to protect the integrity of the investigation, we will not be making any additional comments until the investigation is complete.”

+The FBI and the VA Office of Inspector General are helping with the investigation.

+U.S. Sen. Joe Manchin and VA Secretary Robert Wilkie have each called for an expedited investigation.

+Manchin, a Democrat, was headed to the facility for a tour and meetings with hospital staff and veterans Friday afternoon.
+He said Thursday that he spoke with U.S. Attorney General William Barr about the deaths and has been assured that the Department of Justice will provide resources during the investigation.

+The FBI has referred questions to the U.S. attorney’s office, which until Friday had declined to confirm the investigation.
+The VA’s inspector general has confirmed he is investigating “potential wrongdoing resulting in patient deaths” at the hospital.

 Sign up for Daily Newsletters